kubrickfr/avsc-wiki/API.md

   argument, except that readable and writable roles are reversed for stateless transports.
 + `opts` {Object} Options.
-  + `cache` {Object} Cache of protocol adapters.
+  + `cache` {Object} Cache of remote client protocols.
+This can be used in combination with existing listeners' [`listener.getCache`](#listenergetcache) to avoid performing too many handshakes.
-  + `endWritable` {Boolean} Set this to `false` to prevent the transport's writable stream from being `end`ed when the emitter is destroyed.
+  + `endWritable` {Boolean} Set this to `false` to prevent the transport's writable stream from being `end`ed when the listener is destroyed.
 Defaults to `true`.
   + `objectMode` {Boolean} Expect a transport in object mode.
 Instead of exchanging buffers, objects {id, payload} will be written and expected.